 MSA.
 This stands for Medical Savings Account.
 What it comes down to is that a portion of your monthly contribution (no more than 25%) is made available to you for covering your day-to-day costs and acute medication costs (once-off prescriptions).
 This is used to pay GPs and specialists and certain other health practitioners, such as physiotherapists and psychotherapists.
 Schemes say this is to prevent over-use, but many members run out of benefits long before the year is over.
 This means that they have to cover day-to-day expenses out of their own pockets.
 MSAs are made available to members upfront at the beginning of the year.
 This sometimes causes a problem if someone resigns from the fund halfway through the year, but they have used up their MSA.

 Self-payment gap.
 Many schemes have a SPG.
 This is a predetermined amount that a member has to settle for medical bills after the MSA has been exhausted.
 After that many schemes have a threshold benefit that kicks in.
 Here's an example: Member A pays in R2000 per month as a contribution.
 Her medical scheme gives her 20% of this amount as an MSA upfront in January.
 That means her MSA for the year will be R4800.
-If she has used this up, she is now in the SPG.
+If this has been used up, she is now in the SPG.
 In her case, she must pay the next R3000 out of her own pocket (this is called the self-payment gap), after which her threshold benefit will kick in.
 Not all schemes are structured like this, though.

 100% of fund rate.
 Many people are under the very mistaken impression that if they have cover of 100% of the fund rate, all their hospital bills will be covered.
 Not so.
 Doctors in private hospitals are not bound to charge medical scheme rates.
 Do find out what the fund rate is for the option you have.
 If your scheme will pay R3000 for a certain procedure, and your doctor charges R5000, you will be liable for the difference.
 Some more expensive scheme options will pay up to 200% of fund rate.
 Remember that doctors seldom have set fees – many of them are open to negotiation.
 Don't be shy.